-The Function of a CNA
+The Duties of a Certified Nursing Assistant

-- Furnishing basic services to patients
+- Administering basic services to patients

-- Reading patient’s vital signs
+- Measuring patient’s vital signs

-- Maintaining a record of patient’s health status
+- Keeping a record of patient’s health status

 - Cleaning and dressing patients

 - Transporting patients to other areas

 CNAs can also work in Pittsfield NH nursing homes or long term care centers.
 In those environments, nursing assistants are more involved in assisting patients with their Activities of Daily Living (ADL).
 ADLs are characterized as routine activities that most people accomplish daily without help, such as eating, dressing, or using the bathroom.
 Nursing assistants typically build more of a bond with these patients since they typically remain in the facilities for prolonged time frames.
 Often, they may become the channel between the patient and the balance of the medical staff due to their relationships with their charges.
 As a result, the CNA’s expertise can be a valued resource for preparing the appropriate care and treatment of long term care patients.